Bikeman868/OwinFramework.Middleware/OwinFramework.Dart/readme.md

 For supported configuration options see the `DartConfiguration.cs` file in this folder.
 This middleware is also self documenting, and can produce configuration documentation from within.

-The default configuration will serve a Dart application from a `ui` folder in your web site via urls starting with `/ui`.
-For example if you place an image called `logo.png` in the `ui\images` folder of your site, then you can retrieve this file from `http://mydomain/ui/images/logo.png`.
+The default configuration will rewrite request URLs that start with a `/ui` to either `/ui/web` or `/ui/build/web` depending on whether the browser supports Dart or not.
+This assumes that you have other middleware behind this one that can handle the re-written request.
+For example if you place an image called `logo.png` in the `ui\web\images` folder of your site, then you can retrieve this file from `http://mydomain/ui/images/logo.png`.

+Note that when you compile your Dart application with the `pub` tool it will copy the compiled version of your Dart code to `\ui\build\web` so everything will work right out of the box.

 This is an example configurations that assumes you use [Urchin](https://github.com/Bikeman868/Urchin) for as your configuration mechanism.